apache/rocketmq-site/_docs/18-simple-example.md

 {% include toc %}

 Use RocketMQ to send messages in three ways: reliable synchronous, reliable asynchronous, and one-way transmission.

-This page introduces:
-the use cases, similarities and differences between the three implementations, and a code example for reference.
+This page exemplifies these three message-sending ways.
+Checkout the notes along with the example to figure out which way to use for your specific use case.

-### Reliable synchronous transmission
+#### Reliable synchronous transmission

 Application: Reliable synchronous transmission is used in extensive scenes, such as important notification messages, SMS notification, SMS marketing system, etc..